siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 On this reading, light bending follows from index-of-refraction arguments within the transport picture.
 Appendix 212 develops the same constitutive closure into the full static weak-field benchmark set: redshift, Shapiro delay, and perihelion precession as well as light bending.
+Those appendices treat the weak-field sector because that is the measured solar-system regime being matched here, not because the framework is meant to stop at that order.
 Appendix 215 explains why the factor of two should be traced to the two-aspect stress of the probe rather than to an arbitrary constitutive choice.

 Spacetime curvature, in this reading, is a geometric restatement of the same refraction.
 The geometry follows from the transport, not the other way